luhanmonat/UniCom/README.md

 CLEAR:  Clears the communicaion window.

-SEND: Sends out a slash (/) followed by any text you entered (manually) into the communicaton windowd.
+SEND: Sends out a slash and the equal sign (/=) followed by any text you entered (manually) into the communicaton windowd.

-Clock:  Hold for 2 seconds to begin sending out the clocking sequence once per second.
+Clock:  Hold for more than one second to begin sending out the clocking sequence once per second.
+The button legend text will highlight when this function is active.

     /#1[cr]